aminskey/DataStructures/Stack/README.md

 	As Compared to arrays.
 The linked list is dynamic but takes up a lot of memory space The Same thing applies here except for the overflow.

+## The kind of stack i'm using right now
+Right now this repo consists of linked list stacks.
+Though I do plan of making a seperate directory for array stacks,
+but that's not my main focus.
+Now i'm going to focus on Queues

 **For more reference**
 [Link](https://www.geeksforgeeks.org/stack-data-structure-introduction-program/)